 There are two specialist streams:

-- Bushfire Planning: developed for people who have a role in either the design or regulation of development in a bushfire environment such as planners, building surveyors, engineers or architects.
-This stream will provide you with the necessary knowledge and skills to complete bushfire assessments under the prescriptive requirements of AS 3959-2009, and for planning permit applications within bushfire management overlay areas.
+Bushfire Planning: developed for people who have a role in either the design or regulation of development in a bushfire environment such as planners, building surveyors, engineers or architects.
+This stream will provide you with the necessary knowledge and skills to complete bushfire assessments under Australian safety standards of building in bushfire prone areas and for planning permit applications within bushfire management overlay areas.

 - Bushfire Management: developed for environmental scientists, natural resource managers and bushfire consultants and will qualify you for specialist fire management positions within the forest and natural resource sectors.
 In this stream you will study specialised subjects that cover biodiversity, ecosystem processes, climate change implications for bushfire risk mitigation, and community natural resource management including engagement and negotiation skills.